-Welcome to Forward Mid's Directory for Disabled People and people with long-term conditions 2024.
+Welcome to Forward Mid's Directory for Disabled People and people with long-term conditions 2023/24.

-This is the 10th edition of the Directory Forward Mid has produced and continues the tradition of being an invaluable guide to Disabled people living in Midlothian, and to public private and third sector organisations who provide services for disabled people and people with long term conditions.
+This is the 11th edition of the Directory Forward Mid has produced and continues the tradition of being an invaluable guide, not only, for Disabled people living in Midlothian, but also for public, private and third sector organisations who provide services to disabled people and people with long term conditions.

-When I say invaluable, I refer to the situation that the Covid pandemic continues to intensify the long-standing inequalities experienced by disabled people, people with long-term conditions and carers.
+When I say invaluable, I refer to the situation that the effects post Covid continues to intensify the long-standing inequalities experienced by disabled people, people with long-term conditions and carers.
 Information on issues that are key to stop this inequality gap widening, continue to be meagre to say the least.
+This inequality gap Is most obvious when we look at the cost of living crisis which disproportionately hits the pockets of disabled people it also reduces the many voluntary organisations who, because of the reduction or the ending of their funding, can no longer provide the services that support disabled people to participate in society and live a life that most people take for granted.